yugabyte/yugabyte-db/docs/content/v2.4/yedis/api/_index.md

 description: API reference
 summary: Reference for the YEDIS API
 image: /images/section_icons/api/yedis.png
 headcontent:
 menu:
   v2.4:
     identifier: api-yedis
     parent: yedis
     weight: 4000
-isTocNested: true
-showAsideToc: true
+type: indexpage
 ---

 ## Introduction

 The YEDIS API provides a clustered, auto-sharded, globally distributed and persistent key-value API that is compatible with the Redis commands library.
 A Redis client can connect, send requests, and receive results from YugabyteDB.

 ## Data types

 The following data types can be read and written via the YEDIS API.

 Data type | Development status |
 ---------|-------------|